31305Meenakshi/TestScript_Assignment/README.md

 This testing framework is designed to test various functionalities of the OrangeHRM site.

-##Prerequisite
+# Prerequisite
-Ensure access to the OrangeHRM testing environment.
+- Ensure access to the OrangeHRM testing environment.
-Valid login credentials are required for testing.
+* Valid login credentials are required for testing.
-Test Flow
+# Test Flow

-Login:
+1.Login:
 Open the OrangeHRM login page.
 Enter valid credentials (username and password).
 Click on the "Login" button.
 Verify successful login.
-Logout:

-Locate the logout option on the dashboard.
-Click on the logout option.
-Confirm successful logout.
-Dashboard Navigation:
+2.Dashboard Navigation:
 Navigate through different sections of the dashboard.
 Test links/buttons related to Employee Information, PIM, Recruitment, etc.
 Verify navigation without errors.

-Timesheet:
+3.Timesheet:
 Navigate to the Timesheet section.
 Test adding, editing, and deleting timesheets.
 Verify accurate timesheet recording.

-Leave Section:
+4.Leave Section:
 Go to the Leave section.
 Test applying for leave, including date and type selection.
 Verify correct leave request submission.

-Additional Tips
-Clear browser cookies and cache before each test.
-Document unexpected behavior, errors, or issues encountered.
+5.Claim:
+Go to the claim section.
+Test applying for Event and expense selection.
+Verify Correct data.

+6. Performance
-Report bugs or improvements to the development team.
+   Go to the performance section.
-Conclusion
-This testing framework's README provides guidance for testing key OrangeHRM functionalities.
-Follow the outlined steps to ensure system reliability and functionality in specified areas. has context menu
+  Test applying for configure,review and tracker selection.
+  Verify Correct data for performance.